PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 --------------------

 The first step in creating your PennyLane plugin is to create your device class.
-This is as simple as importing the abstract base class :class:`pennylane.Device` from PennyLane, and subclassing it:
+This is as simple as importing the abstract base class :class:`pennylane.devices.LegacyDevice` from PennyLane, and subclassing it:

 .. code-block:: python

-    from pennylane import Device
+    from pennylane.devices import LegacyDevice

-    class MyDevice(Device):
+    class MyDevice(LegacyDevice):
         """MyDevice docstring"""
         name = 'My custom device'
         short_name = 'example.mydevice'